Class of 3000: Cast

-The series features several veteran voice actors for the main cast, including Tom Kenny (Eddie), Phil LaMarr (Philly Phil), Jennifer Hale (Madison), Janice Kawaye (Kim & Kam) and Jeff Bennett (Principal Luna).
+The series features several veteran voice actors for the main cast, including Tom Kenny (Eddie), Phil LaMarr (Philly Phil), Jennifer Hale (Madison), Janice Kawaye (Kim and Kam) and Jeff Bennett (Principal Luna).
 André described his first recording session with the other actors as "intimidat[ing]" until they helped coach him and "become a little more whimsical and magical".
 The leading role of Lil' D was given to "Small Fire", a local Atlanta comedian who grew up in André's neighborhood and was "the local tomboy [who] would beat us in basketball."
 He had her in mind for the role from the beginning and finding her was "relatively simple"; his mom went over to her mom's house and asked where she was.

 Cancellation

-Class of 3000 was cancelled in December 2007 partially due to budget constraints, low ratings and scheduling conflicts of André submitting his songs for the show by deadline.
+Class of 3000 was cancelled in December 2007 partially due to budget constraints.
+Mike Lazzo noted the show was a victim in a change of leadership at Cartoon Network, which began earlier that year after the resignation of Jim Samples over the 2007 Boston Mooninite panic.
+Class of 3000 was also the final show Lazzo greenlit before he left Cartoon Network to become senior executive vice president of Adult Swim.

-Mike Lazzo (who had left Cartoon Network to become senior executive vice president of Adult Swim after Class of 3000 was greenlit) also noted it was a victim of a regime change at Cartoon Network, which began following Jim Samples resignation earlier that year over the 2007 Boston Mooninite panic.
-Because of this, Class of 3000 has not been seen in reruns nor transferred on Boomerang.
+According to show character designer David Colman, low ratings relative to the show's high budget and scheduling conflicts over André struggling to submit his songs by the deadline were contributing factors.